citycoins/governance/ccips/ccip-013/ccip-013-stabilize-protocol-and-simplify-contracts.md

 In addition to the overall protocol changes above, this phase implements a change to the value flows in mining and stacking, such that:

 - 100% of STX spent mining CityCoins is transferred to the city’s treasury
-- the STX within the city’s treasury are stacked for xBTC
+- 100% of the STX within the city’s treasury are stacked for xBTC rewards
-- a portion of xBTC rewards can be claimed by CityCoin Stackers who participate by locking their CityCoins for a reward cycle
+- 100% of the xBTC rewards are claimable by anyone who stacks CityCoins, such that:
+  - rewards are distributed per cycle
+  - rewards are distributed proportionally to the amount of CityCoins stacked
+  - if they are not claimed within 2 cycles, they can be claimed by the DAO

 ![CityCoins Ecosystem Structure Proposal](citycoins-ecosystem-structure-proposal.png)

+This changes the value flow such that stacking rewards are no longer directly correlated to miner activity per cycle, and instead the stacking rewards are distributed based on the size of the city's treasury.

-This change would make it so that CityCoin stacking cycles become dependent on Stacks stacking cycles.
+This would also make it so that CityCoin stacking cycles become closer aligned with Stacks stacking cycles and payouts.

 ## Backwards Compatibility